arodu/cakephp-tebo/README.md

 - **WEBHOOK_OBFUSCATION**: Obfuscates the webhook URL, adding an additional security layer.
 - **WEBHOOK_BASE**: Sets the base domain for the webhook URL.
 If not specified, `127.0.0.1` is used, which is incompatible with the Telegram API.

-Here's the translated version of the section:

----

 ### Configuring CSRF Protection

 CakePHP includes built-in protection against Cross-Site Request Forgery (CSRF) attacks.
 However, to allow Telegram webhooks to work properly with TeBo, you need to exclude requests coming from the plugin from this protection.